 Most of our day-to-day, repetitive tasks almost seem created for automation!
 The reality is that automation was designed to tackle these tasks.
 The minutiae of your property management business could be converted easily into an automated process.
 Automating many of the tasks that come across your desk will enable you to spend time doing more important things—like taking on more doors.

-If you're just not sure where to start when it comes to automation, the team here at Rent Bridge has put together a handy list of our top eight picks!
+If you're just not sure where to start when it comes to property management workflow automation, the team here at Rent Bridge has put together a handy list of our top eight picks!
 Take a look at the descriptions of these tasks, and see which hit home for your property management workflows.

 1. The Rent Collection Process